MarcusMcKenzie/drone_cv/README.md

 Uses the decoded video data，and extracts frame images to determine the posture of the user, using OpenPose, and uses these poses to control the actions of the drone.

 * **Detection_and_Tracking** <br>
 Uses OpenCV to detect and track an object within the drone's camera frame.
-Based on the location of the object in the frame, the drone will move perpendicular to the object, so that the object is in the center of the frame.
+Based on the location of the object in the frame, the drone will move perpendicular to the object, so that the object is in the center of the image frame.